-How to Join the Insider Program
+How to Join the Windows Insider Program

-Being part of the insider program requires you sign into your PC with a Microsoft account, not a local user account.
+Being part of the insider program requires you sign in to your PC with a Microsoft account, not a local user account.
 That Microsoft account must also be part of the Windows Insider program.

 Stop Getting Insider Builds

-To stop getting insider builds, you can simply visit the “Advanced options” page in the Windows Update settings again and click “Stop Insider builds.”
-You’ll be thanked for participating and your computer will reboot.
 You don’t actually have to leave the insider program with your Microsoft account.
 Windows will only install insider builds on PCs you’ve specifically activated them on, not every PC you log into with that account.